 After becoming a National Scenic Trail, administration of the Trail was given to the US Forest Service, which also manages the PCT.
 Florida Trail Association volunteers continued to maintain the trail, build campsites, paint blazes, et cetera, but the trail which they had conceived and created was ultimately out of their control.

-The FTA continues to promote and maintain the Trail today.
-Volunteer work crews hit the Trail in November and December of each year to get it ready for thru-hiking season.
-If you live in Florida,
+Today the FTA continues to promote and maintain the Trail.
+Volunteers hit the Trail in November and December of each year to get it ready for thru-hiking season.
+If you live in Florida, check out our Get Involved section to learn about joining the FTA and volunteering on the trail.

 With at least 100 million people in Florida in any given year, what percentage of them hike the Florida Trail?
 An estimated 40 thru-hikers are just .0000004%.
 A generous estimate of 10,000 day and section hikers equals just .0001%.